C++ for Quantitative Finance: Hands-On - Setup, Configuration and Syntax

 Linux

 • In the case of linux the componenst are integrate in the build essential; and you will need gdb.
-If you use Visual Studio Code equally you can use the public intructions.
+If you use Visual Studio Code equally you can use the public intructions too.

 sudo apt-get install build-essential #or equivalent.